10 reasons to go diving in Ishigaki and the Yaeyama Islands

 If you love nudibranchs, make sure to have Taketomi included in your scuba diving schedule.
 The dive site called “Potato Reef” was a nudibranch paradise.
 I found a Chromodoris Magnifica which looks like an underwater zebra, a Glossodoris Cruenta with its yellow dress with red dots, and a Chromodoris Willani that I decided to nickname the Blue Galaxy nudibranch.
 In Japanese, “umi ushi” (ウミウシ) means sea cow and is the word for sea slugs.
 I think I’ve never seen divers so passionate about them than in Japan.

-5 – Diving in Ishigaki with giant cuttlefish during their spawning season
+5 – Diving with giant cuttlefish during their spawning season

 Cuttlefish diving in Ishigaki Okinawa Japan

 After diving in Osezaki Bay, I had the opportunity to scuba dive in Sakieba Bay, still on the west coast of Ishigaki.
-While most of the coral reefs I had seen on previous dives had unfortunately much suffered, there, corals were colourful and thriving.
+While most of the coral reefs I had seen on previous dives had unfortunately suffered much, there, corals were colourful and thriving.

 If you are interested in coral conservation, the WWF coral village in Shiraho Village, on Ishigaki Island, was a comprehensive visit to understand how WWF Japan and local farmers are trying to tackle the problem of chemical run-offs that can damage coral reefs.
 According to the WWF website, a massive invasion of crown-of-thorns starfish has also massively impacted the reefs around Ishigaki.